zawiyarkhan/zawiyarkhan/README.md

 - 👋 Hi, I’m @zawiyarkhan
-- 👀 I’m interested in Python...Trying to go big in Deep Learning... also design GUIs in pyqt5
+- 👀 I’m a Python Programmer.
+- 📱  A junior Flutter App Developer
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning more about developement and designing better UI with flutter
-- 📫 How to reach me email
+- 📫 you can reach me through email which is zawiyarkhan007@gmail.com

 <!---
 zawiyarkhan/zawiyarkhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.